puibtx/131-Team10/meetings.md

 ### 2022-11-21 at 21:00
-Nick worked on use cases for 'send messages to followers' and 'like/dislike posts'.
+- Nick worked on use cases for 'send messages to followers' and 'like/dislike posts'.
 Will work on planning out the parts of programming I will be completing.
+- Jose C worked on use cases for 'search users'.
+Helped choose and assigned requirements.
+Will work on setting up project soon.

 ### 2022-04-22 at 10:30